arillo-ch/silverstripe-deepl-translator/README.md

 ## Thanks

-This module is heavily inspired by: [bratiask/silverstripe-autotranslate](https://github.com/bratiask/silverstripe-autotranslate)
+This module is inspired by: [bratiask/silverstripe-autotranslate](https://github.com/bratiask/silverstripe-autotranslate)